 - Winged Wonders – this is a bird show and truly spectacular

 - Wild Encounters – showing the big cats and monkeys that are at the park

 - Dr. Wasabi’s Wild Adventure – this one was the most amusing by far.
 You can tell that Dr. Wasabi truly TRULY loves animals and his job.
 His passion ignites the show and is one NOT TO BE MISSED.

 VIP tours – apparently this is a one-of-kind tour.
-Here you get behind the scenes look at the animals, play with them and other fun things.
-It was sold out while we were there, so we didn’t get a chance to do it hands on.
+Here you get behind the scenes to look at the animals, play with them, and do other fun things.
+It was sold out while we were there, so we didn’t get a chance to do it hands-on.
 But I am told that it’s $240 per person.
 I’m not sure if $800 is worth it for my family.

 My Take On It:

 The shows are what truly made the day for us.
 They were fun, full of entertainment and exquisite wildlife up close.
 The Ligers and white lions also blew us away.